-Women who regularly attend religious services 'live longer'Posted on: 03 June 2016 by Olderiswiser Editorial
+Women who regularly attend religious services 'live longer'Posted by Olderiswiser Editorial

 Behind the Headlines NHS Choices news analysis service looks at the science behind claims women who attend church regularly are likely to live longer.
 Amen!

 "Going to church could save your life," reports the Daily Mail, adding that, "Women who worship once a week are '25 per cent less likely to die early'."

 Perhaps surprisingly, while the first part of the headline is overly simplistic, it may not technically be wrong – according to new research from the US, anyway.
 Whether or not divine providence is responsible for the increase in lifespan is still up for debate.